coursera-projects-mnmousa/final-project-data-analysis-python/README.md

 10. Used Ridge regression on polynomial-transformed features

 ## 📁 Files
-- final_project_data_analysis_with_python.ipynb – Contains the original project instructions from the course and my completed solution
+- house_price_analysis.ipynb – Contains the original project instructions from the course and my completed solution
-- housing.csv – Dataset used for training and testing
+- housing_data.csv – Dataset used for training and testing

 🔗 [Link to the course](https://www.coursera.org/learn/data-analysis-with-python)